-Your Grainfather is a wonderful all grain brewing system designed to create craft beer which we know you all love.
-But as much as we are all hops heads, who doesn’t enjoy a seriously good whiskey made from malt?
-We are talking the real deal here, proper high quality whiskey from grain.
+The Grainfather G30 is a wonderful all grain brewing system designed to create craft beer that we know you all love.
+But as much as we are all hop heads, who doesn’t enjoy a seriously good whiskey made from malt?
+We are talking the real deal here, proper high-quality whiskey from grain.
 So guess what?
-That’s right you can make it, the traditional way with your very own Grainfather.
-It’s super satisfying and you’ll be sure to enjoy adding another string to your Grainfather’s bow, here’s how…
+You can make it, the traditional way with your very own Grainfather G30.
+It’s super satisfying and you’ll be sure to enjoy adding another string to your G30’s bow, here’s how…

 The Alembic System